Laiacs/CV/README.md

 **• Lift&Lead: Analysis of Medals from the European Weightlifting Championship** Analysis of the medals won at the European Weightlifting Championship for 'Lift&Lead,' a fictional company planning to open CrossFit centers in Spain.
 The goal of this study is to provide key insights into athlete performance and assist in strategic decision-making for the company.
 [Click here to see Lift&Lead project on GitHub](https://github.com/Laiacs/Portfolio/tree/main/Lift_&_Lead)

-**• Chargeback Dashboard with LookerStudio: Life Expectancy Analysis** a dashboard for Amazon’s Chargebacks department, aimed at reducing their chargebacks for authenticated transactions by 5%.
+**• Chargeback Dashboard with LookerStudio** a dashboard for Amazon’s Chargebacks department, aimed at reducing their chargebacks for authenticated transactions by 5%.
 [Click here to see Chargeback_Dashboard_with_LookerStudio project on GitHub](https://github.com/Laiacs/Portfolio/tree/main/Chargeback_Dashboard_with_LookerStudio)

 **• My Resume** This circular timeline offers a visual journey through the evolution of my career and education.
 Warm colors represent key moments in my professional experience — from early jobs to leadership roles — while cool colors highlight educational milestones, from my academic foundations to recent reskilling efforts.